-America is at low ebb, shaken by multiple blows, and Trump adds to the distress
+Analysis | America is at a low ebb, shaken by multiple blows, and Trump adds to the distress

 This is the state of the union as the nation reels from multiple blows, each one arriving with swift and overwhelming force.
 Long-standing, untreated inequalities have been exposed anew, and they, in turn, have highlighted the country’s real vulnerabilities.
 What has been just below the surface, known but barely acknowledged and rarely addressed seriously, is now impossible to ignore.

 America experienced a wave of burning cities in the aftermath of a racial killing in 1968.
-America was hit by a pandemic in 1918 that killed even more people than the 102,000 who have died of the coronavirus.
+America was hit by a pandemic in 1918 that killed even more people than the 103,000 who have died of the novel coronavirus.
 America was battered by a Great Depression in the 1930s and laid low by a Great Recession just a decade ago.
 America has never experienced all of this kind of tumult in the same moment.
 It is more than the system can bear, and people grieve for the country.

-The heinous killing of George Floyd at the hands of Minneapolis police — one officer, Derek Chauvin, has since been fired and charged — provoked instantaneous outrage that united nearly every racial and ideological group in the country.
+The heinous death of George Floyd in the hands of Minneapolis police — one officer, Derek Chauvin, has since been fired and charged — provoked instantaneous outrage that united nearly every racial and ideological group in the country.
 It was a collective cry of anguish and a demand for change to what has become commonplace, the killing of unarmed black people at the hands of law enforcement.

-But today that unity brought about by Floyd’s death is fraying, as what began as peaceful protests over yet another senseless killing of a black person quickly turned to violence and looting and businesses and police cars in flames.
+But today, that unity brought about by Floyd’s death is fraying, as what began as peaceful protests over yet another senseless killing of a black person quickly turned to violence and looting, with businesses and police cars in flames.
 City leaders on the front lines, many of them black Americans, struggle to express their sympathy and solidarity with the underlying conditions that provoked the demonstrations while trying to quell those protests so they can save their communities from further damage and division.

 Through all this, President Trump has spewed division with ill-chosen tweets about looting and “shooting” or “vicious dogs” and overpowering weapons.
 He has attacked Democratic leaders as their communities burn.
 He flails rather than leads, his instincts all wrong for what confronts the country.

-At a time when presidential leadership is most called for, at a time when Americans look to a president for words to unify and heal, many hope this president will resist that call — an extraordinary condemnation of the way he leads in crisis.
+At a time when presidential leadership is most called for, at a time when Americans look to a president for words to unify and heal, many hope this president will resist that call — an extraordinary condemnation of the way Trump leads in crisis.

 “He should just stop talking,” Atlanta Mayor Keisha Lance Bottoms (D) said on CNN’s “State of the Union.”
 “This is like Charlottesville all over again.
-He speaks and he makes it worse.
+He speaks, and he makes it worse.
 There are times when you should just be quiet, and I wish that he would just be quiet.”

 On the same program, Maryland Gov. Larry Hogan (R) lamented what Trump has done in the face of the protests.
 “It’s not lowering the temperature.
 It’s sort of continuing to escalate the rhetoric,” Hogan said.
 “And I think it’s just the opposite of the message that should have been coming out of the White House.”